safwanrahman/django-webpush/README.rst

 Push Notification specification <https://www.w3.org/TR/push-api/>`__ is still in draft, things may change soon.
 So keep updated.**

-*Currently, it Supports Sending Push Notification to **Firefox 46+** Only.
+\*Currently, it Supports Sending Push Notification to **Firefox 46+** Only.
 Chrome Support will be added soon.
-But we still keep the subscription infor of Chrome users.
-So in future when we make the upgrade, it will be possible to send notification to them*
+But we still keep the subscription information of Chrome users.
+So in future when we make the upgrade, it will be possible to send notification to them.

 --------------